mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/README.md

 ### Challenge 1: **[Implement Retrieval Augmented Generation (RAG) with Azure OpenAI](Student/Challenge-01.md)**

 - Dive into the world of RAG and learn how to enhance your AI applications by integrating Azure OpenAI’s capabilities.
-This session will guide you through the process of implementing RAG with Azure AI Search, enabling your applications to leverage external data sources for more grounded and contextually relevant responses.
+This session will guide you through the process of implementing RAG with Azure AI Search, enabling your applications to leverage external data sources for grounded and contextually relevant responses.

 ### Challenge 2: **[Use prompt flow to query on own data with Search AI.](Student/Challenge-02.md)**